RichardLindeberg/RichardLindeberg.github.io/_posts/2016-09-20-Eventsourcing-Part-2.markdown

 }
 ```

 But hey, thats two functions and a field!
 Yes thats correct.
-But whe only need to add them the first time.
+But we only need to add them the first time.
 The CreateFunction takes in a command, checks that the person is not already set up (and should do all other check!)
-then it applys the change to the object.
+then it applies the change to the object.
 Since we want the exact same thing to happen when we run the create function and when we reply the eventstream, we set the properties in the When(PaymentCreated evt) function.
-But I also want to be able to save the yet uncommit events to a list so that when the object gets saved it save all my events.
+But I also want to be able to save the yet events to a list so that when the object gets saved it save all my events.

-So, yet it's a very complicted way to make a object that we can create with an Id, Name and Email.
+So, yet it's a very complicated way to make a object that we can create with an Id, Name and Email.
 And we cant even save it.
 To operate on our objects we will need some kind of repository.
 In this example project we will use commands and commandhandles to operate on the objects. the commandhandler will accept a command, find the object and apply the command to it.
 It will only ever find the objects by it's id.
 So lets create a simple repository.

 ```cs
 public class PersonRepository